Nixtla/statsforecast/experiments/m3/README.md

 #### Engineering

-Furthermore, running all statatistical models, including data downloading, data wrangling, training, forecasting and ensembling the models, can be achieved in less than 150 lines of Python code.
+Furthermore, running all statistical models, including data downloading, data wrangling, training, forecasting and ensembling the models, can be achieved in less than 150 lines of Python code.
 In comparison, [this](https://github.com/gjmulder/m3-gluonts-ensemble) repo has more than 1,000 lines of code and needs Python, R, Mongo and Shell code.

 #### Relative Computational Complexity
 The mentioned paper uses Relative Computational Complexity (RCC) for comparing the models.
 To calculate the RCC of `StatsForecast`, we followed the same methodology and measured the time it takes to generate naive forecasts for all 3,003 series in our environment.